carrotfarmer/blog-posts/cl05by7zu09yrudnve2kvf1dz.md

 # The Problem 🧮

 Lemme explain the purpose of the app by telling you the problem that I wanted to solve.
 I loved to solve Rubik’s cubes back in 2019 when I was in sixth grade.
 But after the pandemic started, I sorta just stopped.
 And I picked it back up now, in 2022, but I couldn’t remember how to solve the cube 💀😭.
 Once I re-learned, I quickly started losing interest since I couldn’t compete with my friends because we were not meeting physically.
-The most fun element of cubing was taken out, so I was feeling extremely reluctant to practice my solving.
-And I also had no way to track my average solve time, my PB (Personal Best) and in general, I had no medium to store all my solve times, which prevented me from keeping track of my progress.
-So I thought to myself, why not create a simple web app, which you can use to track all of your solve times easily and also create groups with your friends to compete??
-And that’s why I made Cubedeck!
+The most fun element of cubing was taken out, so I was feeling extremely reluctant to practice.
+There was no way to track my average solve time, my PB (Personal Best) and in general, I had no medium to store all my solve times, which prevented me from keeping track of my progress.
+This led me to create a simple web app, which you can use to track all of your solve times easily and also create groups with your friends to compete!

 # Features 💫